peterjc/thapbi-pict/docs/examples/endangered_species/pooled.rst

 There also appear to be marker sequences in these control samples which have not yet been published, which would help by filling in gaps in the reference set used for classification.

+Also note we did not look at the multi-primer COI long marker, and perhaps the default ``onebp`` classifier is not appropriate for the Mini-rbcL marker.